elifesciences-publications/article-private-public/README.md

 The paths in these scripts require altering the directory variable ‘repoBase’ to point to your local version of the repository.

 Unthresholded group-level statistical maps supporting whole-brain analyses are available on NeuroVault: *TO BE ADDED*.

+This code is being released with a permissive open-source license.
+You should feel free to use or adapt the code as long as you follow the terms of the license.
+If you make use of the behavioural, modelling or neuroimaging analyses, we would appreciate that you cite the paper.